 These desktop search tools are useful for searching specific files that are scattered everywhere, probably due to bad file and folder management.
 One may wonder who needs this?
-System administrator or people that does not have the habit of properly organizing their files.
-If the computer does not belong to you, these tool makes searching easier.
+System administrator or people that do not have the habit of properly organizing their files.
+If the computer does not belong to you, this tool makes searching easier.

 - Immediate results – Found text is shown with highlighted keywords so you don’t need to waste time opening each file looking for the right information.